nwilson512/gravmin/user/pages/02.documentation/default.md

 # How this site is built

-This site is built on a the following platforms:
+This site is built on a the following technologies:

 * Google Cloud Platform
 * Grav